Vending machines can provide a variety of functions for customers.

 They require more maintenance, can break down anytime, result in more loss of sales of products, and therefore are a headache to own.

-Unless you are on a very tight budget and cannot buy a new one then only should go ahead with the refurbished one.
+Unless you are on a very tight budget and cannot buy a new one, then only should go ahead with the refurbished one.

-4. Price range of a vending machine:
+The price range of a vending machine:

-As there are a lot of factors influencing the cost of the vending machine, the price range is between 1.5 lacs to 2.5 lacs depending on the type, size, features, custom, mission, add-ons, etc.
+The price range is between 1.5 lacs to 2.5 lacs depending on the type, size, features, custom, mission, add-ons, etc.

-5. ROI of a vending machine:
+ROI of a vending machine:

 Depending on the products sold, your target audience, and your location, it takes around 1.5 years to 2 years to recover the cost of the machine.
-It can be less than 1.5 years also depending on your sales.
-If buying a new machine, the life of the machine easily is around 9-10 years.
-If maintained well it can go on for 12-15 years also.

 We have a separate blog on “How to start a vending machine business in India”, which gives more details on ROI.
 Make sure you have a look at it.

-6. Where can you get them:
+Where can you get Vending Machine?

 You can get machines from distributors who buy a lot of machines in bulk from the manufacturers.
-You can find these distributors in various cities all over India easily.
-These distributors provide after-sales service which is a very important part of this industry.

-You can also buy machines from the manufacturer which are very limited across the country.
-These manufacturers usually don’t provide after-sales service, which creates a burden on the buyer who then has to go looking for other service providers hence incurring more costs and time.
+These manufacturers usually don’t provide after-sales service, which burdens the buyer, who then has to go looking for other service providers, incurring more costs and time.

-Keep in mind that you’ll have to provide great customer service, so partner with a company that can provide great after-sales support.
+Remember that you’ll have to provide great customer service, so partner with a company that can provide great after-sales support.

-7. The machine on a rental basis:
+The machine is on a rental Basis.

-This is also one of the commonly asked questions about whether to buy or rent a vending machine.
-The rent of good, well-maintained snacks vending machine or a new machine is in the range of 6k to 11k per month depending on the type, features, add-ons etc. If you want to know further details kindly feel free to call us @XXXXXXXXXX.
+The rent of a good, well-maintained snacks vending machine or a new machine ranges from 6k to 11k per month, depending on the type, features, add-ons, etc.

 Final Thoughts

-Wendor provides limitless possibilities for aspiring entrepreneurs seeking both freedom and opportunity as they enter the vending industry.
+Wendor provides limitless possibilities for aspiring entrepreneurs seeking freedom and opportunity as they enter the vending industry.

-Our experienced staff aims to provide consumer-focused, smart, and efficient solutions, backed by years of industry experience.
+Our experienced staff aims to provide consumer-focused, smart, and efficient solutions backed by years of industry experience.

 Frequently Asked Questions

-A: Generally, refurbished or used vending machines can be purchased at a lower price than investing in a brand-new one.
 However, older machines lack the technology that the new machines provide.
 From this point of view, refurbished vending machines will grow obsolete much sooner.

 A mid-way could be to purchase a used vending machine and upgrade it with a new-age solution like Wendor Touch.

-Q: Where to buy vending machines from?
+Ques 2: Where to buy vending machines from?

-A: Choosing the ideal vending machine company to source your machines needs to be a well-thought process.
 Partnering with a company goes beyond just the one-time purchase of vending machines.

-The companies have an important role to play during the installation of the equipment as well as checking back on the machines for timely servicing and other repair needs.
-Some companies have a no-cost servicing policy while others have warranties on specific parts of their vending machines.
+The companies have an important role to play during the equipment installation and check back on the machines for timely servicing and other repair needs.

-Since vending machines are heavy and bulky machines, their cost of transportation can be pretty hefty.
 If the machine is ordered from an overseas manufacturer, the cost of transportation can be as much as the cost of the machine itself, if not more.
-Local vending machine manufacturers like Wendor.in offering a wide variety of options to choose from.

-Q: Can I rent a Vending machine?
+Ques 3: Can I rent a Vending machine?

 Although the profits are shared, the business owner can gain a greater advantage by setting up more vending machines.
-Renting a vending machine ensures fewer, but immediate returns.
+Renting a vending machine ensures fewer but immediate returns.